 The Vecino Vineyard is located near the northeast corner of Potter Valley, about 30 minutes’ drive outside of Ukiah in Mendocino County.
 The Sauvignon block, planted in the late 80’s, climbs a south-facing slope above the headwaters of the east fork of the Russian River.
-Potter Valley is known for sweltering hot days and piercing cold nights.
+Potter Valley is known for sweltering hot days and piercingly cold nights.
 While these extremes present challenges, they’re ideal for keeping the grapes’ natural acidity intact through the ripening season, and they also mean disease pressure is low.
 The soils are alluvial plain deposits derived from the Franciscan Complex bedrock of the hills that ring the valley.
 At Vecino, it goes from sandy loam on the hillsides to clay-rich loam in lower areas.

-A couple of miles out east of Ukiah, you get a sense of stepping back in time when you’re driving through the little village of Talmage.
-The homes and storefronts are aging and modest, and fresh paint jobs are few and far between.
-It’s always a bit of a shock when, while passing the old, mechanical pumps of the town’s one gas station, you are confronted with a spectacular golden gate.
-Beyond this gate is the City of 10,000 Buddhas, one of the largest Buddhist communities in the western hemisphere.
-The City’s property covers hundreds of acres, including the vineyard of Talmage Ranch (which was already well-established when the property was acquired in 1974), and the Buddhist ethic of ahimsa is the rule here.
-Roughly summarized as “do no harm” ahimsa requires that Tia and Troy Satterwhite of Rosewood Vineyards, who lease the Talmage Ranch from the Buddhists, must farm the ranch organically.
-Fortunately, the Satterwhites are well-practiced in organic grape farming, and the hot, dry climate keeps disease pressure to a minimum.
+When you’re driving through the little village of Talmage, a couple miles east of Ukiah, you get a sense of stepping back in time.
+The homes and storefronts are aging and modest, fresh paint jobs are few and far between.
+It’s always a bit of a shock when passing the old, mechanical pumps of the town’s one gas station to be confronted with a spectacular golden gate, beyond which lies the City of 10,000 Buddhas – one of the largest Buddhist communities in the western hemisphere.
+The City’s property covers hundreds of acres, and it includes the Talmage Ranch vineyard, which was already well established when the monastery acquired the property in 1974.

+The Buddhist ethic of ahimsa is the rule here.
+Roughly summarized as “do no harm,” ahimsa requires that Tia and Troy Satterwhite of Rosewood Vineyards, who lease the Talmage Ranch from the Buddhists, must farm the ranch organically.
+Fortunately, the Satterwhites are practiced in organic grape farming, and the hot, dry climate keeps disease pressure to a minimum.
 Most of the weeds dry up early in the season, and the ones that endure exist humbly in the shade of vines whose trunks are as big as your thigh.
 The true physical limitation of the site is that there is no water available for irrigation.
 The giant old vines, which were planted in the 1940’s, couldn’t care less about this little inconvenience – they have equally giant root systems that tap into water reserves way down deep in the alluvial soils.

 Patricia’s Waterhorse Ridge preserves, salsas, and other goodies can be found at some of Sonoma County’s best grocery stores and farmers markets: http://waterhorseridge.com